chobolife/study_english/english_for_everyday_activities/Section_1.md

 ### Putting on Pants

+- Tom puts on his pants.
+- He pulls them up.
+- He fastens them.
+- He zips up the pants.
+- He slips on a belt.
+- He buckles it.

+### Putting on a Shirt

+- Tom puts on his shirt.
+- He buttons it.
+- He straightens his collar.
+- He tucks in his shirt.

+### Fasteners and What you do

+- snap: You snap it.
+- zipper: You zip it up.
+- button: You button it.
+- laces: You lace them up and then you tie the laces.
+- buckle: You buckle it.

 ## 5. Getting Dressed -- A Woman

+### Pam puts on..

+- Pam puts on panties, a bra, a dress, or a blouse, and a skirt, or pants, and socks, or stockings, or pantyhose.

+- These people are wearing suits
+  - tie
+  - jacket
+  - skirt
+  - pants
+  - shoes

+- These people are wearing casual clothes.
+  - sweatshirt
+  - jeans
+  - running shoes
+  - cap
+  - T-shirt
+  - shirt
+  - shorts
+  - sandals

+### Dressing for Hot Weather

+- In hot weather, Pam wears light clothes: a short-sleeved shirt and shorts.
+- She goes barefoot, or she wears sandals.

+### Dressing for Cold Weather

+- In cold weather, Pam wears heavy clothes: a long-sleeved shirt, a sweater, pants, and heavy socks.
+- She puts on a heavy coat, and gloves or mittens.
+- She puts on a scarf, a hat, and boots.

 ## 6. Making a Bed
 ## 7. Making Coffee / Making Tea
 ## 8. Preparing Cold Cereal / Making Toast